When does Peaky Blinders return to TV?

 Steven Knight has hinted at a film version of Peaky Blinders (Getty)

-But with Peaky Blinders’ success across the pond on the US edition of Netflix, show creator Steven Knight and executive producer Caryn Mandabach have revealed the team are in discussions about a possible film spinoff.
+With the success of Peaky Blinders across the pond on the US edition of Netflix, show creator Steven Knight and executive producer Caryn Mandabach have revealed the team are in discussions about a possible film spinoff.

 “There are many people in America that love Peaky Blinders and plenty of movie stars that want to be in the movie,” Mandabach explained to Digital Spy.
 “We heard Julia Roberts wants to do it – but this is hearsay… I don’t really know for sure.”